 Mason Libraries offers free 24/7 online access to electronic resources for Mason faculty, students and staff – just use your Mason NetID and password.
 Check out our step-by-step guide to e-resource databases, e-books, e-journals, media, and more.
 To explore our 775+ database subscriptions, start with the A-Z database list.

 More information about the libraries’ collections are available online (including our special collections), as well as subject guides (a great starting point for research) and contact information for our subject librarians (subject experts who can provide personalized research assistance).

-Need a quick refresher on where everything is in Fenwick Library?
+Need to know where everything is in Fenwick Library?
 Check out our online tour guide.
 Not sure where a certain book might be located?
 Enter the call number and find it on this map of the Fenwick stacks.
+Looking for an item at one of our other campus locations?
+Click here for more information.
 Looking for open educational resources?
-Check out our new OER Metafinder.
+Check out our OER Metafinder.
+Need help with a digital research project?
+Visit our Digital Scholarship Center.
 Can’t find something you need at Mason?
 Use interlibrary loan to borrow materials from other academic institutions.